 1. You Have Pets

-No matter how much you love your pets, you can’t deny the fact that they shed.
-A lot.
-The same way you see their fur all over your furniture, floor, and clothes, it will coat the air conditioner’s air filter too.
-This is why if you have pets, it’s recommended that you change the filters more often than someone who doesn’t have furry family members.
+No matter how much you love your pets, you can’t deny the fact that they shed—a lot.
+The same way you see their fur all over your furniture, floor, and clothes, it will also coat the air conditioner’s air filter.
+That’s why if you have pets, it’s recommended that you change the filters more often than someone who doesn’t have furry family members.
 A good rule of thumb is to change them at least once a month.

 2. Thermostat Fan Is Set to “ON”

 Take a moment to look at your thermostat’s setting.
 Look at the fan option.
-There will be two settings: “Auto” and “On”.
-If you have it set to “Auto”, the fan will switch on only when the AC or heater turns on to cool or warm your home.
+There will be two settings: “Auto” and “On.”
+If you have it set to “Auto,” the fan will switch on only when the AC or heater turns on to cool or warm your home.
 Once the indoor temperature reaches the setting on the thermostat, the AC/heater shuts off, and so does the fan.
-However, if you have it set to “On”, it will run constantly.
-As a result, air from your home is constantly circulating through the air filters, causing them to get filthy, faster.
+However, if you have it set to “On,” it will run constantly.
+As a result, air from your home constantly circulates through the air filters, causing them to get filthy faster.